MicrosoftDocs/visualstudio-docs/docs/rtvs/setting-up-remote-r-service-on-linux.md

 # Remote R Service for Linux

 Remote R Service for Linux is currently packaged as rtvs-daemon.
 The daemon is supported and tested on Ubuntu 16.04, 16.10 LTS desktop, server, and Windows Subsystem for Linux running Ubuntu.
-The bulk of this topic provides instructions for setting up Remote R Service on these different systems.
+The bulk of this article provides instructions for setting up Remote R Service on these different systems.

 Once you've configured the remote machine, the following steps connect the R Tools for Visual Studio (RTVS) to that service: